oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-3-join-validator.md

 ### 3. Staking
 To stake OAS, you have two options: staking via [Oasys Hub](https://hub.oasys.games/staking) or using a command-line tool called [oasys-pos-cli](/docs/hub-validator/operate-validator/1-3-join-validator#4-staking).
 Oasys Hub is a web User Interface, making it much easier to use.
 However, it currently only supports a limited number of web wallets, such as Metamask.
 On the other hand, the command-line tool allows you to use any wallet, as it can intake an exported private key.

-As for Oasys Hub, once your validator node is registered, it will be listed on the Staking page.
-Even if you're not yet listed, you can still stake.
+As for Oasys Hub, once your validator node is registered, it will be listed on the Staking page. **Even if you're not yet listed, you can still stake**.
 Just input your validator's owner address in the search bar.
 As long as your validator has joined the network, the staking screen for your validator will appear.

 ## Join Validator to PoS (CLI)